-CRITICAL THINKING
+CRITICAL THINKING CORE COMPETENCY

-Ortical filtriking involves making judgaments based on neasoning; students consider options; analyze these using specific criteria; and draw conclusions and make judgements.
-Critical thinking compalency encompasses a set of delities that students use to examine their own thinking, and that of others, about information that they receive through observation, experience, and various forms of communication.
+consider options; analyze these using specific criteria, and draw conclusions and make judgements.
+Critical thinking competency encompasses a set of abilities that students use to examine that own thinking, and that of others, about information that they receive through observation, experience, and Critical thinking involves making judgements based on reasoning: students various forms of communication.